Revisiting virtual difference ideals

-Difference equations, as axiomatized by ACFA, are not stable, nor does the geometry of finite dimensional sets satisfy the `dimension theorem': the intersection of two such sets may have unexpectedly low dimension.
+The trichotomy results of \cite{HZ} are valid for stable structures with a finite dimension assigned to definable sets, satisfying a `dimension theorem' controlling dimensions of intersectinos.
+Now the model companion ACFA of the theory of difference fields is not stable, nor does the geometry of finite dimensional sets satisfy the dimension theorem: the intersection of two such sets may have unexpectedly low dimension.
 For instance, the naive intersection of two surfaces in 3-space over the fixed field of the automorphism $\si$ could be two lines interchanged by $\si$; within the fixed field their intersection point would be the only solution.
 Both of these pathologies are ameliorated as one relaxes $\si$ to $\si^m$ (going from the equation $\si(x) =F(x)$ to $\si^m(x) = F^{(m)}(x)$.)
 At the limit, one has a {\em virtual structure}, defined and studied in \cite{CHP}; under appropriate conditions, this structure is stable and the dimension theorem is valid.
-Using a generalization of the Zariski geometries of \cite{HZ}, one can then deduce a {\em trichotomy theorem}: any difference equation may be analyzed via a tower of equations over fixed fields and equations of locally modular type. \\[0.05in] These results were earlier proved in characteristic zero in a quite different way in \cite{CH}, relying strongly on ramification divisors.
-The trichotomy lies at the heart of applications to diophantine geometry such as \cite{HMM} (in characteristic zero), \cite{S} (in positive characteristic) and \cite{CH2} (in any characteristic). \\[0.05in] In 2015, however, Tom Scanlon's Berkeley seminar recognized a problem with a key lemma, 3.7.
-We show below how to prove a somewhat weaker version of this lemma: the wrong lemma~3.7 asserted a unique component through a point, the corrected version, Proposition \ref{lem37}, asserts finitely many, and moreover the finite number is at most the degree of the normalization of the relevant variety in the base.
+Proving this uses basic ideas from topological dynamics to obtain recurrent points, that may not be periodic; see Lemma \ref{lem08a} for example.
+Using a generalization of the Zariski geometries of \cite{HZ}, one can then deduce the trichotomy theorem.
+The concrete form it takes here allows analyzing any difference equation via a tower of equations over fixed fields and equations of locally modular type. \\[0.05in] In 2015, however, Tom Scanlon's Berkeley seminar recognized a problem with a key technical lemma, 3.7.
+We show below how to prove a somewhat weaker version of this lemma: where the wrong lemma~3.7 asserted a unique component through a point, the corrected version, Proposition \ref{lem37}, implies that the number of such components is finite, indeed at most the degree of the normalization of the relevant variety in the base.
 All the main results of the paper remain valid with the same set of ideas, but considerable reorganization is required.
 One role of the present paper is to provide a lengthy erratum, explaining in detail how this may be done.
 Parts of this paper are thus technical and need to be read in conjunction with \cite{CHP}.